Convert ODT to INI

 A: Python has a built-in configparser module: import configparser; config = configparser.ConfigParser(); config.read('file.ini'); value = config['Section']['key'].
 Most programming languages have similar INI parsing libraries.

-Q: What's the difference between INI and JSON/YAML?
+Q: What's the difference between INI and JSON or YAML?

 A: INI is simpler with flat sections and key-value pairs.
 JSON and YAML support nested structures, arrays, and explicit data types.
-INI is easier to read/edit manually; JSON/YAML are better for complex hierarchical data.
+INI is easier to read and edit manually, while JSON and YAML are better suited for complex hierarchical data.

 Q: Are INI files case-sensitive?